A young Black woman talking about something serious with an older Black woman in the park.

 • diarrhoea (loose poo) – make sure you drink lots of water and speak to your doctor or pharmacist if it continues for more than a few days

-• constipation (finding it hard to poo) - make sure you drink enough fluids, eat enough fibre (like brown breads, fruit and veg) and do enough exercise.
-Speak to your pharmacist if this goes on for a few more days than is normal for you
+• constipation (finding it hard to poo) – make sure you drink enough fluids, eat enough fibre (like brown breads, fruit and veg) and do enough exercise, and speak to your pharmacist if this goes on for a few more days than is normal for you

-• increased appetite, decreased appetite or eating less, weight gain or weight loss – try to eat lots of veg and fibre when you can.
-Speak to your pharmacist or doctor for advice on healthy foods
+• increased appetite, decreased appetite or eating less, weight gain or weight loss – try to eat lots of veg and fibre when you can and speak to your pharmacist or doctor for advice on healthy foods

 • heartburn, abdominal (gut) pain or discomfort

-• higher level of a hormone called prolactin.
-This can cause periods to stop, or milk to leak from your breasts.
+Higher levels of prolactin might not cause any symptoms, but can cause periods to be irregular or stop, or milk to leak from your breasts.
 It can also cause trouble getting an erection.
 Speak to you doctor if you get any of these symptoms and they can check your prolactin level with a simple blood test.
-In the long term, raised prolactin can weaken your bones
+In the long term, raised prolactin can weaken your bones.

 Young people and children aged 5-17 are more likely than adults to get the following side effects: